czottmann/greasekit-scripts/README.markdown

 I love unfuddle.com, but I only use their ticketing system, not the repositories anymore.
 Hence, the ticket pages' "Associated Changesets" column is a waste of space to me.
 This script removes it and widens the comments column instead.

+## facebook&#x5F;minus&#x5F;twitterupdates.user.js

+Hendrik complained about the Twitter updates in all the Facebook profiles.
+So I've spent a few minutes on a script that'll hide those.